The BOBA Project

 Her favorite boba drink is jasmine green milk tea with tapioca pearls.

-Her favorite boba drink is an osmanthus tea latte with tapioca pearls.
+Her favorite boba drink is taro milk tea.

 Wellesley College

-Her favorite boba drink is taro milk tea with extra tapioca pearls.
+Her favorite boba drink is black milk tea with tapioca pearls.

 Jiawei (Ada) Wu